Rafael Burgos

-Rafael Edgardo Burgos (born June 3, 1988 in La Paz, El Salvador) is a Salvadoran professional footballer who plays as a forward for Independiente.
+Rafael Edgardo Burgos (born June 3, 1988) is a Salvadoran professional footballer who plays as a forward for Independiente.

 Club career

-Burgos started his career at Alianza F.C., but moved to Segunda División club Santa Tecla F.C. to get some more playing time.
+Burgos was born in La Paz, El Salvador.
+He started his career at Alianza F.C., but moved to Segunda División club Santa Tecla F.C. to get more playing time.
 In 2010, he returned to the highest level to play with UES.
-In 2011, he rejoined his old club Alianza F.C..
+In 2011, he rejoined his old club Alianza F.C.

-In 2012, he transferred to Deportivo Petapa scoring his first goal in a victory against Municipal on February 12, 2012.
-He scored another goal on March 3, 2012 against C.D.
-Suchitepéquez, and his last goal for the end of his 2011–12 season on May 4, 2012 against Juventud Retalteca.
-Even though he started late in Petapa's season he maed to score five goals in nine games.
+In 2012, he transferred to Deportivo Petapa, scoring his first goal in a victory against Municipal on February 12, 2012.
+He scored another goal on March 3, 2012, against C.D.
+Suchitepéquez, and his last goal for the end of his 2011–12 season on May 4, 2012, against Juventud Retalteca.
+Even though he started late in Petapa's season he scored five goals in nine games.

 On August 8, 2012, Burgos signed a loan deal with Baník Ostrava on loan from Austrian Bundesliga club SV Ried.
 On the 31st, he moved on loan to Kecskemét of Hungary after Baník did not reach an economic agreement with the player.